hoangduytran/blender-manual/manual/modeling/meshes/editing/uv.rst

 New UV Map
    If mapping multiple meshes, this option creates a new UV map for each mesh.
    See :ref:`uv-maps-panel`.
-New Image
-   Assigns new images for every mesh, but only one if *Shared Tex Space* is enabled.

-   Image Size
-      Set the size of the new image.

 Pack Quality
    Pre-packing before the more complex Box packing.
 Margin